Hashnode/mern-starter/README.md

 - [Discussions](https://hashnode.com/n/mern)

 ## Road to V3!
 We're on our way towards V3, which will bring a few updates to MERN!
+We are tracking with the following milestones:

-We are tracking towards V3 with the following milestones:
+- V2.4.0 -> Webpack 3 and many fixes *Completed* : [list of changes](Changes.md)

-- V2.5.0 -> React V16.x upgrade + urgent fixes
+- V2.5.0 -> React V16.x upgrade and propTypes fix
 - V2.6.0 -> Webpack upgrade to V4
 - V2.7.0 -> database/mongo/mongoose updates/fixes
 - V2.8.0 -> React Router V4